doitintl/iris3/README.md

    override `relabel_on_cron()` and return `True`.
 This will allow Cloud Scheduler cron to relabel them.
 (We label on-event only for creation events, so Cloud Scheduler is the way to relabel mutated state.)

    f.
 For resources where labeling must be skipped under certain conditions, override `block_labeling()` and return `True` where needed.

-2. Add your API to the `required_svcs` in `deploy.sh`
+2. Add your API to the `required_svcs` in `deploy.sh`.

 3. Add your Google Cloud API "methods" to `log_filter` in `deploy.sh`.
     * `methodName` is part of the logs generated on creation.
     * See examples of such logs in `sample_data` directory.
         * E.g., you can see a log sample for bucket creation, in file `sample_data/storage.buckets.create.log_message.json`.
 (Or create a bucket and look at the log.)
         * In that file you see `"methodName": "storage.buckets.create"`.

 4. Add roles in `roles.yaml` allowing Iris, for each resource type, to list, get, and update (permission setLabels, for resources where it is available, or update where it is not).

 ### Testing